Nathan Healy

 Frequently Asked Questions

-For many Dallas homeowners, solar can be worth it financially — especially with a lease option.
-With Palmetto’s LightReach lease, there is no upfront investment required.
-Your monthly lease payment is typically lower than your current electricity bill, meaning you can start saving from day one.
+For Dallas homeowners, solar can be worth it financially from day one.
+With Palmetto’s LightReach lease, there’s no upfront investment — your monthly lease payment is typically less than your current electricity bill, so savings start immediately after installation.

-With Palmetto’s LightReach lease, Dallas homeowners can go solar for no upfront cost.
+With Palmetto’s LightReach lease, Dallas homeowners can go solar with no upfront cost.
 One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 9.72 kW system in Dallas, the estimated monthly payment is approximately $125/month — often less than your current electricity bill.
+Palmetto owns the system — you just pay a predictable monthly bill.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with cash purchases.
-Dallas homeowners can start saving from day one with no maintenance responsibilities.
+For a typical 9.72 kW system in Dallas, the estimated lease payment is approximately $125/month.
+Because Palmetto owns the system, it claims the commercial solar tax credit and passes those savings to you through lower payments — so most Dallas homeowners start saving from day one.